 After all, they're the experts.

 Building a Minimum Viable Product (MVP) requires building only the core features that make your product work in order to learn from user feedback.
-It’s usually best to keep at least some of the background processes manual at this stage (see 🔑 2).
+It’s usually best to keep at least some background processes manual at this stage (see 🔑 2).
 This means you can reduce the project risk and the costs of failed assumptions or hypotheses.

 If you have the option (which you always should), roll out new systems cautiously.
 Take the time to test in the real world, with real users, just not with all of them at once.

 Part of your responsibility as the customer (whether using an internal or outsourced team), is to test what's been built.
-It's your chance to check the trust you've put in your dev team was well placed.
+It's your chance to check the trust you've put in your dev team was well-placed.
 Don't skimp on it.